elle-j/thusly/README.md

   - [x] Logical not (`not`)
 - [x] Concatenation of `text` literals using `+` can be evaluated.

-### Milestone 2: Execute variable, control flow, and function statements
+### Milestone 2: Support variables and control flow

 - [x] Temporary `@out` statement can be executed.
 - [x] Global and local variables can be defined and used.